zenitheesc/Drivers/platform/README.md

 ## Usage

-Just  `#include "platform.h"` in the driver.
+Just add the `platform/` folder to the project, then `#include "platform.h"` in the driver.
 It then checks for preprocessor macros to detect which platform is being compiled.
 For STM32, it will also attempt to find the proper chip family HAL.
 If a platform is not found it is assumed to be running on a PC.